Roman History

 In defiance, on the 10th of January, 49 BC, by leading his army across the Rubicon Caesar passed “the point of no return”.

 With Crassus having been defeated by the Persians in 56, BC, the Senate authorised Pompey to defend the Republic.
-Pompey’s forces were no match for the well-trained soldiers led by Caesar, so he fled to Egypt with Caesar close behind.
+Pompey’s forces were no match for the well-trained soldiers led by Caesar, so he fled to Spain and then Egypt with Caesar close behind.
 After Pompey’s defeat’, Caesar had a dalliance with Cleopatra producing a son a potential heir.

 Cicero was one of many who raised ominous warnings about the rise and rise of Caesar.
 Cicero was a prominent and prolific conservative lawyer, politician and orator.
 He cautioned about the threat of the destruction of the Republic to no avail.
 By 44 BC, Romans celebrated Caesar’s birthday with honours.
 Caesar became more and more authoritarian, tyrannical and imperious.
 He longed to be crowned as a King for life.